Photography

 - Specialized bandpass photography

-Using a specially modified full spectrum Sony A7R camera, we have the ability to photograph in different light wavelengths in the near-infrared and ultraviolet bandpass.
+Using a specially modified full spectrum Sony Alpha 7R camera, we have the ability to photograph in different light wavelengths in the near-infrared and ultraviolet bandpass.

 Infrared and full spectrum photography is used in many fields.
 Some examples are materials and dyes that look considerably different in visible light and infrared light.
 This can be used to spot artistic camouflage, spot counterfeit money, and can often see through spills for document recovery.